arismoko/ARIS-Language/README.md

 ---

 ## Acknowledgements
-Developing ARISL has been a collaborative and learning experience.
+Developing ARISL has been a learning experience.
 I would like to extend my heartfelt thanks to:

 - **TJ**: For his invaluable help in testing and for keeping me motivated when the project became complex.
 - **ANTLR**: For providing the tools that made developing ARISL much easier.